 Replacing the battery in the JBL Charge 5 usually fixes the above mentioned issues.
 However, only replace with a battery of similar type — preferably the same make and part number as the original.

-Finally, you can often avoid ever having to replace the battery due to shortened battery life, by keeping your Charge 5 charged, and you exercise it as well.
-This provides the most deep charge-discharge cycles from it in our experience.
+Finally, you can often avoid ever having to replace the battery due to shortened battery life.
+How?
+Keep some charge in your speaker.
+Plus, exercise it as well.
+This provides the most deep charge-discharge cycles from it in our years of experience with these devices.

 Other Posts About the JBL Charge 5